 Switch to green energy

-Switching to a green energy supplier, like Ecotricity, could make the single biggest impact on your company’s carbon footprint.
-A business that uses 30,000 kilowatt hours of electricity per year could cut carbon emissions by six tonnes just by switching to green energy from Ecotricity.
+Switching to a green energy supplier could make the single biggest impact on your company’s carbon footprint.
+According to Stroud-based green energy company, Ecotricity, a business that uses 30,000 kilowatt hours of electricity per year could cut carbon emissions by six tonnes just by switching to its tariffs.

 Not all green energy is the same though — choose a supplier that invests the money from bills into new sources of renewable power, to help increase the proportion of green energy in the national grid and end our reliance on fossil fuels.

-Making your business more sustainable isn’t just an internal job – you should look at your supply chain too.
-Ask your suppliers how sustainable their businesses are; how many goods are sourced locally; if they use green energy; if they recycle wherever possible; how they package and deliver their goods; and if they’re willing to make changes to become more sustainable, to encourage them to adopt greener practices wherever they can.
+Making your business more sustainable isn’t just an internal job; you should look at your supply chain, too.
+Ask your suppliers how sustainable their businesses are and if they’re willing to make changes to adopt greener practices.

 Lower your energy usage

 It sounds like a no brainer, but something as simple as replacing halogen light bulbs and spotlights with LEDs can save your business energy and money.
-Installing movement sensors for communal areas like corridors and car parks, so the lights only come on when they’re needed, is even better.
+East Glos has upgraded to LED lighting in its clubhouse, corridors, rooms and squash courts — as well as installing PIR movement sensors so lights only come on where they're needed.

 Cut down waste